Verizon/redshell/README.md

 # RedShell
 An interactive command prompt for red teaming and pentesting.
-Automatically pushes commands through proxychains via Cobalt Strike beacon socks proxies or custom proxies.
-Automatically logs activities on a Cobalt Strike teamserver and/or local files.
+Automatically pushes commands through SOCKS4/5 proxies via proxychains.
+Optional Cobalt Strike integration pulls beacon SOCKS4/5 proxies from the team server.
+Automatically logs activities to a local CSV file and a Cobalt Strike team server (if configured).

+Note that because RedShell uses proxychains under the hood, only TCP traffic is proxied.

 # Installation
 RedShell runs on Python > 3.8.